dms-viz/dms-viz.github.io/paper/paper.md

 bibliography: paper.bib
 ---

-# Chapter 3: *dms-viz*: Structure-informed visualizations for deep mutational scanning and other mutation-based datasets

 ## Summary and Purpose

 Understanding how mutations impact a protein's functions is valuable for many types of biological questions.
 High-throughput techniques such as deep-mutational scanning (DMS) have greatly expanded the number of mutation-function datasets.
 For instance, DMS has been used to determine how mutations to viral proteins affect antibody escape [@dadonaitePseudovirusSystemEnables2023], receptor affinity [@starrDeepMutationalScanning2020], and essential functions such as viral genome transcription and replication [@liDeepMutationalScanning2023].
 With the growth of sequence databases, in some cases the effects of mutations can also be inferred from phylogenies of natural sequences [@bloomFitnessEffectsMutations2023] (**Figure 1**).